Analytically Separating the Source of the Teukolsky Equation: Introduction

 where $\hat{\mathcal{O}}_{s}$ is the spin $s$ master Teukolsky operator and

-The separability ansatz relies on the time dependence of the Teukolsky master variable, $\psi_0^{(1)}$ or $\zeta^{4}\psi_4^{(1)}$, being expressed as proportional to $e^{-i\omega t}$; for example, working in the frequency domain.
+The separability ansatz relies on the time dependence of the Teukolsky master variable, $\psi_0^{(1)}$ or $\zeta^{4}\psi_4^{(1)}$, being expressed as proportional to $e^{-i\omega t}$ (where $\omega$ may be complex); for example, working in the frequency domain.
 The spin $s$ master Teukolsky operator can then be expressed as

 where~\cite{wardellpoundreview2021}, in Boyer--Lindquist coordinates,

 where $K:=(r^2+a^2)\omega-a\m$, and